maximbilan/iOS-Frequency-Table/README.md

 ## How to use:

-You can add view in the Interface builder and set class to FrequencyTable or create in the code: <br>
+You can add view in the Interface builder and set class to <i>FrequencyTable</i> or create in the code: <br>
 <pre>
 FrequencyTable *frequencyTable = [[FrequencyTable alloc] initWithPositionWithX:0
                                                                          withY:0